phl/stippler-js/README.md

 >  under
 >  https://creativecommons.org/licenses/by-sa/2.0/

-Ends up being too slow to run realtime in the browser with decent fidelity, but does okay with fewer, larger particles.
+Ends up scaling too poorly to run realtime in the browser with decent fidelity, but does okay with fewer, larger particles.

+Uncomment the saveimg stuff to have it dump frames out to disk (in Chrome anyway).